Genicular artery embolization could help

 What are the benefits of GAE?

+Will my insurance cover this procedure?
 Generally, insurance companies, including Medicare, will cover genicular artery embolization minus any deductible owed.
 You may need to have tried certain medications and physical therapy.
 Our interventional case coordinators will help you navigate the insurance process.

+Get started on the path to happier knees with a GAE consult.
 You can take steps to relieve your knee pain with GAE right now by taking our symptom survey.
 Our ARA interventional coordinators will look at your information and talk to you about the procedure to see if it might be a good solution.

 If so, we will help you make an appointment with an ARA interventional radiologist who will discuss your treatment options.